 "I'm not bleeding all over the furniture," Tyler replied, "which is the part that suits me best.
 Now, though, I think it's time for some of those explanations we discussed earlier."

-"Anje rose to her feet and held up the amber sliver that so much of this seemed to revolve around.
+Anje rose to her feet and held up the amber sliver that so much of this seemed to revolve around.

 "We'll start with this.
 I found it in your coat; I presume you got it from Melora's home?"